aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 **Dynamic flags**.
 Indicates something can have varying states, for example enable a premium feature for customer X not Y.

+???+ tip
-!!! tip "You can use [Parameters utility](parameters.md) for static flags while this utility can do both static and dynamic feature flags."
+    You can use [Parameters utility](parameters.md) for static flags while this utility can do both static and dynamic feature flags.

+???+ warning
-!!! warning "Be mindful that feature flags can increase the complexity of your application over time; use them sparingly."
+    Be mindful that feature flags can increase the complexity of your application over time; use them sparingly.

 If you want to learn more about feature flags, their variations and trade-offs, check these articles: